gyawaliprabhat234/meditation-attendance/README.md

 # meditation-attendance

-the web application for meditation attendacne checking
+The web application for meditation attendacne checking